saimachi/ScientificCode/README.md

 # ScientificCode
-Simple programs for Physics simulations.
+Simple programs for Physics simulations and Project Euler problems.
 Mostly written in Python.